Modern, Scalable digital solutions built for evolving market demands

 Sales orders created in D365 Sales flow directly into SCM for picking and fulfilment.
 Inventory availability is visible in the sales interface so your team can commit to delivery dates based on actual stock rather than assumptions.

 The most important connection in any D365 SCM implementation.
-Inventory valuation, purchase order costs, and goods receipt transactions post automatically to the Finance general ledger.
+Inventory valuation, purchase order costs, and goods receipt transactions post automatically to the finance general ledger.
 Running SCM and Finance together on the same platform removes the reconciliation work that sits between separate ERP and finance systems.

 Procurement approval workflows, quality exception notifications, and inventory alert processes are built in Power Automate and connected to D365 SCM records.
 Custom operational tools and supplier communication apps are built in Power Apps without custom development in the SCM core.